 You will have completed your dissertation and will probably be proud of where you have reach and so you should, it will have been hard work and most probably one of the hardest things that you have done.
-However, the next step will be to look at dissertation proofreading and revision of your paper.
+However, the next step will be to look at a dissertation proofreading, editing and review of your research paper.
 You will want to make sure that everything you are submitting in your work is correct and that no errors are in it, and online services for your dissertation offer an important process for any student.

 When you do review your dissertation for editing, proofreading and correction, you should make sure that you take some time off before you do this.
 Once you have finished the dissertation writing process, you will want to make sure that you have the ability to understand the different part where you have gone wrong and why you need to fix them.